Introduction to PostgreSQL Full Text Search

 Conclusion

-We hope from the above article you have to understand what Full-Text Search in PostgreSQL is and how it is used.
-In the above article, we learn a different method of full-text search like To_tsvector, To_tsquery; with the different example, we also have seen how we can use the different operator in tsquery.
-The full-text search is able to avoid the repetition of a word with normalizing.
+From the above article, we hope you understand what Full-Text Search in PostgreSQL is and how it is used.
+In the above article, we learn different methods of full-text search like To_tsvector and To_tsquery; with the different example, we also have seen how we can use different operators in tsquery.
+The full-text search can avoid the repetition of a word with normalizing.
 This is a very fast and advanced searching methodology in PostgreSQL.

 Recommended Articles